dan3721/drawbot/README.md

 * `testupdate` refresh snapshots and re-execute test cases
 * `diagnostics` run diagnostic tests (intended to run with just primary arms attached)
 * `examples` run all the example drawings

+## Discussion Points

+1. **Arm segment lengths:** In general arm segment 2 needs be longer than arm segment 1.
+1. **Deadband:** The setup makes use of digital servos so the deadband is important.
+The lower the better.
+Higher deadband means less resolution between PWM values and will result in jagged lines.

 ## Reference